 This Day In Writing History

-Charles Dodgson received his early education at home.
-He was a precocious, intellectually gifted child and a voracious reader.
-He was also sickly.
-A fever left him deaf in one ear, and he suffered from a stammer, which would result in the extreme shyness that plagued him all his life.
+A precocious, intellectually gifted child and voracious reader, Charles Dodgson received his early education at home.
+He was sickly; a fever left him deaf in one ear, and he suffered from a stammer which would result in the extreme shyness that plagued him all his life.

 As a teenager, he would contract a severe case of whooping cough that left him with a weak respiratory system.
 He also suffered from a condition that matched the description of temporal lobe epilepsy.